Publish Novellas 25 August 2021

 “Miss Chambers… how long do you think we will have to wait before we know it has worked for sure?” children ask.

-“Shhhh!
+“Shhhhhush!
 Keep your voice down!”
-Evelyn Chambers says as she looks around nervously to make sure that no one has heard their conversation so far.
+Evelyn Chambers stresses as she looks around nervously to make sure that no one has heard their conversation so far.

 “We should know if he is getting better in a few weeks.
 But recovery is rarely a straight path!” she says as she steers Nicole and Emilia into the detention room.